-The parish received the title of "Cathedral" after being moved onto the property near 40th and Burt Streets, where the building, which would become the new Cathedral, was not yet begun.
-Many people wondered why the Cathedral was being built on 40th Street when the "city" of Omaha was mostly east, between the Missouri River and 10th Street.
-However, there was steady growth along the crest of the 40th Street hill, above the downtown area, with a mixture of the city's prominent citizens in mansions and working-class citizens filling multiple apartment buildings.
-By the nineteen-teens this area was named "West Farnam-Cathedral."
-The following years would show tremendous growth in what is now "Mid-Town Omaha".
-Saint Cecilia Cathedral would become the Landmark of Mid-town!
+A New Designation: The parish received the title of "Cathedral" after being moved onto the property near 40th and Burt Streets.
+At the cornerstone ceremony in 1907, 30,000 people attended.
+Many people wondered why the new Cathedral was being built "way out west" on 40th Street, when the "city" of Omaha was mostly east, between the Missouri River and 10th Street.
+However, there was steady growth along the crest of the 40th Street hill, high above the downtown area, on one of the highest hills in Douglas County.

-The actual construction of the new Cathedral church took fifty-three years.
-Saint Cecilia Cathedral Parish became the largest Catholic parish in the Diocese of Omaha at the time of World War II.
+City, Cathedral, and Parish Building: The actual construction of the new Cathedral church took nearly fifty-three years.
+Saint Cecilia parish grew along with the construction of the Cathedral, and was the largest Catholic parish in the Diocese of Omaha at the time of World War II.
+By 1959, the familiar towers were finally completed, massive bells installed, and the Cathedral was consecrated.

-Saint Cecilia Cathedral Grade School,opened by the Sinsinawa (Wisconsin) Dominican teaching Sisters and supported by the parish, both then and now, attracted Catholic families.
-Within ten years, a high school was also built.
+Schools Fulfill the Needs of the Community: Saint Cecilia Cathedral Grade School, opened by the Sinsinawa (Wisconsin) Dominican teaching Sisters in 1907, and supported by the parish both then and now, attracted Catholic families from around the County.
+In 1919, Cathedral High School first offered classes.

-Our student enrollment is not limited to Catholic families, but any family that is interested in a faith-based education with rigorous academic endeavor.
-Our award-winning grade school has twice been recognized on a national level, receiving exemplary school awards from the United States Department of Education in both 1985 and in 2007.
+Award Winning and Open to All: Our school enrollment is not limited to Catholic families, but any family that is interested in a faith-based education with rigorous academic endeavor.
+Our award-winning grade school has twice been recognized as a Blue Ribbon School, receiving exemplary school awards from the United States Department of Education in both 1985 and in 2007.
 We have also been recognized by Creighton University for our commitment to education in Omaha.
-The Cathedral high school developed into a center of recognized academic and athletic excellence over the decades.
-Alumni of our schools became citizens and leaders in many professions and endeavors, both civic and religious, local and national.
+Cathedral High School developed into a center of recognized academic and athletic excellence over the decades.
+CHS Alumni have become citizens and leaders in many professions and endeavors, secular and religious, local and national.

-Over the years the Cathedral has been the site of many headline Catholic gatherings and events: the laying of the Cathedral cornerstone (1907); the installation and funerals of bishops; Confirmations and Ordinations, marriages and sacramental life; funerals of parishioners; services in time of war and community need; and numerous school reunions.
+Host of World-Class Events: Over the years the Cathedral has been the site of many headline Catholic gatherings and events: 30,000 attended the laying of the Cathedral cornerstone in 1907; the installation and funerals of bishops; Confirmations and Ordinations, marriages and sacramental life; funerals of parishioners; services in time of war and community need; and numerous school reunions.

-The Catholic Mass and other Sacraments are the most important reasons we are here.
-The Cathedral parish has been active in social justice concerns over the years: service to the needy; rejuvenating the neighborhoods after suburban flight exerted its negative effects; providing a gathering place for prayer vigils; ecumenical sharing and neighborhood associations; these are all part of the work we do at Saint Cecilia Cathedral.
+Our Missions: The Catholic Mass and other Sacraments are the most important reasons we are here, as the model representative of Christ's church in action, led in Omaha by the Archbishop.
+The Cathedral parish has been the anchor of the community, active in social justice concerns: serving those in need; maintaining the neighborhood during suburban exodus; providing a gathering place for city-wide prayer vigils; ecumenical sharing and neighborhood associations; these are all part of the work we do as Saint Cecilia Cathedral parish.

-The completion of the Cathedral bell towers in 1958 brought new acclaim to an already recognized landmark on the skyline of Omaha.
-Interior decoration of the church in the 1950's brought even more accolades for the beauty of this place but also for the spirit of the parish community which paid for it.
+Consecration: The completion of the Cathedral bell towers in 1959 brought new acclaim to an already recognized landmark on the Omaha skyline.
+Interior decoration of the church in the 1950's brought more accolades, not simply for the beauty of this place, but also for the spirit of the parish community which built it.
+It was listed on the National Register of Historic Places in 1979.

-A restoration of the Cathedral at the end of the twentieth century raised appreciation for the beauty of the church to new heights.
-This restoration effort finished the original decorations for which the architect had always hoped.
-The installation of a new organ put the Cathedral on the map as a premier location for music education and concerts.
-Saint Cecilia Cathedral has proven to be the perfect Sacred Space for numerous performances.
+Restoration: At the end of the twentieth century, a restoration of the Cathedral raised appreciation for the beauty of the church to new heights.
+This effort finished the interior adornments the way architect Thomas Rogers Kimball had originally designed.
+The installation of a new dual-temperament organ served to underscore the Cathedral's unique acoustical aspect, and put the Cathedral on the map as a premier location for music education and concerts.
+Saint Cecilia Cathedral has proven to be the perfect sacred space for vocal and musical performances.

-Were it not for Saint Cecilia Cathedral, there would be fewer cultural events in our city.
-The doors of the Cathedral are open to the annual Flower Festival in late January, as well as Christmas and seasonal concerts, and artistic and musical exhibits, all free to the public.
+Cathedral Culture: Were it not for Saint Cecilia Cathedral, there would be fewer cultural events in our city.
+The doors of the Cathedral are open to the annual Flower Festival in late January, as well as Christmas and seasonal concerts, and artistic and musical exhibits, all are offered free to the public by the parish community and Cathedral Arts Project.

-Despite its local fame and national regard, there are still dozens and dozens of people who have yet to visit this landmark, this sacred space.
-Saint Cecilia Cathedral will continue to have more impact and welcome more visitors in the years to come.
-Even as flights land at the Omaha airport, the Cathedral towers beckon to all visitors, and we welcome them.
+You've Seen It; Have You Visited?
+Despite its local fame and national regard, there are still many who have yet to visit this sacred space, this monument to God built by people of faith that helps define the character and landscape of Omaha.
+Saint Cecilia Cathedral Parish and School will continue to welcome visitors and impact our community for many years to come.
+Look to the West as your flight lands at the Omaha airport; the Cathedral towers beckon to all visitors, and we welcome them.

-Your gift is greatly appreciated, and will be utilized wisely.
+We Respect Your Gift: We truly appreciate your gift, and we will be good stewards of it.
 No one can stretch a dollar like we can, and there is no place like Saint Cecilia Cathedral!
-We are open every day, to everyone from 6:30am to 6:30pm.
-Beautiful Saint Cecilia Cathedral belongs to everyone!
+Our great bronze doors are open to you daily from 6:30 am to 6:30 pm; the historic, beautiful Saint Cecilia Cathedral belongs to everyone!

 "A beautiful parish and wonderful place to go to school."